 Suitable for:

-Although Conga appears to be a good solution for some mid-sized SaaS companies, it could be quite expensive and time-consuming for non-techies.
-Also, contract automation software isn't the most user-friendly in terms of user experience and interface design.
+Conga can be a good fit for some mid-sized SaaS companies, but it tends to be expensive and time-consuming to set up for non-technical users.
+The contract-automation software also isn't the most user-friendly in terms of experience and interface design.

 #4 Contractbook

-Certainly, Contractbook's presentation is great.
-They give customers the feeling that their product is intelligent and innovative for the future.
-In addition, their product not only allows contract automation, but also task management.
+Contractbook's presentation is excellent — it gives customers the sense that the product is smart and built for the future.
+Beyond contract automation, it also handles task management.

-Contractbook's value proposition is something like this: “Contract automation makes everything easier and better.
-Contract automation with Contractbook is the smart way.”
-The cloud-based software removes your technological barriers and allows you to automate your contract lifecycles, giving you complete control of your business.
+Contractbook's value proposition runs roughly like this: "Contract automation makes everything easier and better, and Contractbook is the smart way to do it."
+The cloud-based software removes technological barriers and lets you automate your contract lifecycles, giving you full control over your business.

 Notable features:

-- Workflow triggers and actions: Set specific actions when a contract is signed, such as to send a message on Slack.
+- Workflow triggers and actions: set specific actions to fire when a contract is signed — for example, posting a message in Slack.

-- Native eSignature valid in the USA, the EU, Great Britain and Australia.
+- Native e-signatures valid in the USA, the EU, Great Britain, and Australia.

 Best suited for: